 But before you go and get your plumbing all twisted in knots, we’ve done some prep work for you.
 We’ve gathered a bunch of information about house building plans to help get you started.
+No matter what your plans are, make sure you're covered with an affordable home insurance policy.
 Let’s do this.

 Plain and simple, a house plan is a drawing of your potential home or addition.
 It includes the measurements you’ll need to follow, dimensions, layouts, installation methods and techniques for the build.

 Your house plan is going to be your go-to for the majority of the work you need to do, no matter the scale of the project.
 You stick to that, maybe some YouTube vids, and your project should end up a success.

 What Is Included in a House Plan?

 The ultimate purpose of a house plan is to provide a blueprint of every part of your home.
 According to sources, your typical house plan will include the following building necessities:

 - Foundation: Footing layout, posts and beams, structural slabs, crawl space and/or basement.